Survival Kernets: Scalable and Interpretable Deep Kernel Survival Analysis with an Accuracy Guarantee: Scalable and Interpretable Test-Time Prediction with an Accuracy Guarantee

-This is simply the Kaplan-Meier estimator equation~\eqref{eq:kaplan-meier-estimator} restricted to data points in the cluster corresponding to exemplar $\widetilde{q}$.
-We can plot these survival curves as shown in Figure~\ref{fig:support}\subref{subfig:support-km}, where we have also included 95\% confidence intervals using the standard exponential Greenwood formula \citep{kalbfleisch_1980}.
-Note that for this dataset, per patient, the time until death is counted starting from when the patient entered the study, and only patients who have been in the study for at least 3 days are included (since a number of features are collected on the third day).
-Thus, the x-axis in Figure~\ref{fig:support}\subref{subfig:support-km} is the time since a patient entered the study.
+Moreover, per exemplar $\widetilde{q} '\in\widetilde{\mathcal{Q}}_{\varepsilon}$, we can compute its corresponding cluster's Kaplan-Meier survival curve using equation~\eqref{eq:cluster-KM}.
+As we pointed out previously, this predicted survival curve is precisely what the survival kernet model would predict for a data point that is purely explained by $\widetilde{q} '$ and none of the other exemplars.
+We can plot the survival curves of different exemplars as shown in Figure~\ref{fig:support}\subref{subfig:support-km}, where we have also included 95\% confidence intervals using the standard exponential Greenwood formula \citep{kalbfleisch1980statistical}; the x-axis is the time since a patient entered the study.

 Note that the time (x-axis value) at which a Kaplan-Meier survival curve crosses probability 1/2 (y-axis value) corresponds to a median survival time estimate (since half the patients survived up to this time and the rest survive beyond this time).
 Thus, per cluster, we can obtain a median survival time estimate (if the cluster's Kaplan-Meier curve never crosses probability 1/2, then the median survival time is greater than the largest observed time for the cluster).
-In fact, for the heatmap in Figure~\ref{fig:support}\subref{subfig:support-heatmap}, we have sorted the clusters (i.e., the columns) by median survival time from smallest to largest (the rightmost cluster has median survival time $>2022$ days since its Kaplan-Meier curve never crosses probability 1/2, and the last observed time for this cluster is 2022 days).
+In fact, for the heatmap in Figure~\ref{fig:support}\subref{subfig:support-heatmap}, we have sorted the clusters (i.e., the columns) by median survival time from smallest to largest.

 Comparing Kaplan-Meier curves across different groups of individuals is standard practice in survival analysis and gives a quick way to see which group is better or worse off over time.
-For instance, in this case, the lime green cluster (with median survival time $>2022$ days) generally has higher survival probability across time compared to the four other clusters that have been plotted.
-Meanwhile, initially the turquoise cluster (median survival time 44 days) appears worse off than the orange cluster (median survival time 104 days) but then the orange cluster becomes worse off after around 375 days since patients entered the study.
+For instance, in this case, the purple cluster (with median survival time $1760$ days) generally has higher survival probability across time compared to the four other clusters that have been plotted.
+Meanwhile, initially the orange cluster (median survival time 129 days) appears worse off than the green cluster (median survival time 225 days) but then these two clusters' Kaplan-Meier curves start heavily overlapping after around 1200 days since patients entered the study.